Eudossodicnido/Case_Study_2_Pizza_Runner_8_Week_SQL_Challenge/README.md

-# Analysis of a food delivery app database with SQL
+# Analysis of a food delivery app's database with SQL

 <p align="center">